RostislavSerkov/-sql-projects/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please find the names of all females who ordered both pepperoni and cheese pizzas (at any time and in any pizzerias).
-Make sure that the result is ordered by person name.
-The sample of data is presented below.
+Find the names of all women who ordered both pepperoni and cheese pizzas (at any time and in any pizzerias).
+Make sure that the result is ordered by person's name.
+The sample data is shown below.

 | name |
 | ------ |